CS2103JAN2017-F12-B1/main/docs/UserGuide.md

 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="images/Ui.png" width="600">
-   > (Mockup of Savvy To-Do app.
-Final design subject to changes.)

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.